Antique Salesman Samples

 next picture is of a patent model of an antique washing machine that is in

-our favorite for several reasons.
+the form of a wheelbarrow.
 This was an idea that was so absurd that Mr. Maytag's

 sure to be a winner some years down the line.
 But hey, this is America, the place